gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 Checking the Elaboration Order
 ==============================

-To avoid placing the entire elaboration order burden on the programmer, Ada provides three lines of defense:
+To avoid placing the entire elaboration-order burden on the programmer, Ada provides three lines of defense:

 * *Static semantics*